shanestaret/RailwayManagementSystem/README.md

 ## Explanation & Design Process

 #### This software program is a simulation of a railway management system.
 It effectively manages all of the administrators, customers, trains, train stations, schedules, tracks, and tickets.
 Obviously, in its *current* state the application would not be effective in controlling and managing an actual railway system.
 However, it handles the basics quite well and is **definitely** something that can be built upon.
 Before I even began a line of code, I wanted to create a project that didn't just fulfill the requirements of the class, but I also wanted to create something that could realistically be implemented.
-Thus, I've
+Thus, I've correctly implemented the foundation of the application so far and have rigourously worked to weed out every known bug.
+I also have implemented safety checks and created a user friendly UI so that someone does not accidently do an action that was unintended.

 ####
 ________________________________________________________________________________________________________________________________